ploxiln/oauth2_proxy/README.md

   -custom-templates-dir string: path to custom html templates
   -display-htpasswd-form: display username / password login form if an htpasswd file is provided (default true) -email-domain value: authenticate emails with the specified domain (may be given multiple times).
 Use * to authenticate any email
-  -footer string: custom footer string.
+  -flush-interval duration: period between response flushing when streaming responses (disabled by default) -footer string: custom footer string.
 Use "-" to disable default footer.
-  -github-org string: restrict logins to members of this organisation -github-team string: restrict logins to members of any of these teams (slug), separated by a comma -gitlab-group string: restrict logins to members of this group (full path) (may be given multiple times) -google-admin-email string: the google admin to impersonate for api calls -google-group value: restrict logins to members of this google group (may be given multiple times).
-  -google-service-account-json string: the path to the service account json credentials -htpasswd-file string: additionally authenticate against a htpasswd file.
-Entries must be created with "htpasswd -s" for SHA encryption
+  -github-org string: restrict logins to members of this organisation -github-team string: restrict logins to members of this team (slug) (may be given multiple times) -gitlab-group value: restrict logins to members of this group (full path) (may be given multiple times) -google-admin-email string: the google admin to impersonate for api calls -google-group value: restrict logins to members of this google group (may be given multiple times) -google-service-account-json string: the path to the service account json credentials -htpasswd-file string: additionally authenticate against a htpasswd file.
+Entries must be created with "htpasswd -s" for SHA encryption or "htpasswd -B" for bcrypt encryption
-  -http-address string: [http://]<addr>:<port> or unix://<path> to listen on for HTTP clients (default "127.0.0.1:4180") -https-address string: <addr>:<port> to listen on for HTTPS clients (default ":443") -login-url string: Authentication endpoint
+  -http-address string: [http://]<addr>:<port> or unix://<path> to listen on for HTTP clients (default "127.0.0.1:4180") -https-address string: <addr>:<port> to listen on for HTTPS clients (default ":443") -login-url string: Authentication endpoint -oidc-issuer-url string: OpenID Connect issuer URL (e.g. https://accounts.google.com) -oidc-jwks-url string: OpenID Connect JWKS URL for token verification (e.g. https://www.googleapis.com/oauth2/v3/certs)
   -pass-access-token: pass OAuth access_token to upstream via X-Forwarded-Access-Token header
   -pass-basic-auth: pass HTTP Basic Auth, X-Forwarded-User and X-Forwarded-Email information to upstream (default true)
   -pass-host-header: pass the request Host Header to upstream (default true)